 - Prediction – Make predictions based on the outcome of the model.

 Answer: Data mining is the process of finding patterns and trends in large datasets using statistics, machine learning, and other aspects of data science.
-It is also called Knowledge Discovery in Data (KDD).
+We also refer to it as Knowledge Discovery in Data (KDD).
 Some of the most popular data mining techniques are classification, regression, clustering, prediction, and so on.
-R, Python, and Oracle are some of the most popular tools used for data mining.
+R, Python, and Oracle are some of the most popular tools used for data mining .

 Answer: KNN algorithm is the k-nearest neighbor algorithm.
 In this, ‘k’ refers to the closest neighbor of the target label.